-The Turn Yourself Sheet is excellent to help people turn themselves in bed if they have trouble turning.
+The Turn Yourself Sheet is excellent to help a person turn in bed if they have trouble turning.
 The extra slipperiness of the material takes a lot less effort to ‘slide and turn’, rather than turning on standard bed sheets.
-Turning on standard bed sheets can be an exhausting effort for many people, such as people with:
+Turning on standard bed sheets can be an exhausting effort for many people.
+The reasons may be:

 - Parkinson’s Disease

 - Motor Neurone Disease (MND) / Amyotrophic Lateral Sclerosis (ALS)

 The Turn Yourself Sheet may help these people with limited strength but good mental ability.
 The Turn Yourself Sheet will reduce the friction under the shoulders and hips when turning.

 This material is thin and breathable.
 Its stays in position well with a very strong breathable foam that will withstand commercial washing.

 Lay the Turn Yourself Sheet on the bed with the black breathable foam pad, face down.
 This black foam helps anchor it in place to prevent it moving during the night.
 Spread the Turn Yourself Sheet out on either side of the foam section on the bed.
 Position the Sheet with the top part just under the pillow to ensure it is under the person’s shoulders.
 The bottom part will then be under the person’s thighs, ensuring the hips will also be on top of the Turn Yourself Sheet.
 Most people sleep directly onto the breathable fabric, but another sheet can be placed on it if desired.
 This may be for people who are allergic to nylon.